bibjaw99/workstation/README.md

 - **Code Editor** : Neovim
 - **Lockscreen:** i3lock,swaylock
 - **File Manager:** pcmanfm
-- **Fonts:** jetbrainsmono nerd font, roboto-condensed, font-awesome (No longer using Iosevka , since jetbrainsmono just works with any terminal)
+- **Fonts:** jetbrainsmono nerd font, roboto-condensed, font-awesome, iosevkaterm nerd font
 - **Policykit:** mate-polkit

-# Expect some breaking changes after August 07 ⚠️⚠️⚠️

-### I will be messing up with the repo but all the config files will be untouched

 ## Installation script :

-### pls make sure you have `git` and `yay` installed
+### pls make sure you have `git` and `yay` installed before running the command

 ```sh
 curl -s https://raw.githubusercontent.com/bibjaw99/workstation/refs/heads/master/install_scripts/install.sh | bash
 ```

+- if you already finished the base arch installation just clone the repo
+- got `$HOME/github/workstation/install_scripts/`
+- run the `install.sh` script
+- before installing you can check the list of the Packages in the install_scripts directory and modify it according to your likings

 # Notes ⚠️